chdahlqvist/RSMmap/README.md

  distribution but requires a longer computation time.
 The *target_charact* method allows the estimation of the photometry and astrometry of a detected signal (see Dahlqvist et al. 2022 for more details)

-A jupyter notebook tutorial as well as a dataset of Beta Pictoris B is provided in the folder example to test the PyRSM class.
+A jupyter notebook tutorial as well as a dataset of 51 Eridani B is provided in the folder example to test the PyRSM class.
 A list of parameters for the PyRSM class and for the main functions are given below:

 ## Setup and tutorial